SoftCircuits/Silk/docs/UsingLibrary.md

 ## CompiledProgram Class

-The `CompiledProgram` object created by `Compiler.Compile()` contains the compiled code.
+As you likely guessed, the `CompiledProgram` object created by `Compiler.Compile()` contains the compiled code.

 You can use this class' `Save()` and `Load()` methods to save a compiled program to a file, and load a compiled program from a file.
 This allows you to load a previously compiled program and run it without needing to compile it each time.

 ## Runtime Class